dlfelps/go-test-tutorial/README.md

 7. TestMain and Setup/Teardown
 8. Test Helpers and Utilities

+## Continuous Integration and Releases

+This project uses GitHub Actions for continuous integration and delivery:

+- Builds and tests the code on multiple Go versions (1.17 to 1.20)
+- Runs unit tests, benchmarks, and static code analysis
+- Checks for race conditions and proper formatting
+- Builds cross-platform binaries for Linux, Windows, and macOS
+- Automatically creates releases when new tags are pushed

+You can see the current build status at the top of this README.

+### Release Process

+To create a new release:

+1. Update version in code if applicable
+2. Tag the commit: `git tag -a v1.0.0 -m "Release v1.0.0"`
+3. Push the tag: `git push origin v1.0.0`

+GitHub Actions will automatically build binaries and create a release with the following assets:
+- Linux (64-bit) executable
+- Windows (64-bit) executable
+- macOS (64-bit) executable

 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or open issues for improvements or bug fixes.

+### Development Workflow

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/my-new-feature`
+3. Make your changes and add tests
+4. Run tests locally: `go test ./...`
+5. Commit your changes: `git commit -am 'Add some feature'`
+6. Push to the branch: `git push origin feature/my-new-feature`
+7. Create a new Pull Request

 ## License